Sound of Boot: Plot

 The film begins with a scene taking place in the Kakkayam police camp when a police officer is seen assaulting a prisoner.
 The scene then shifts to the retirement ceremony of three police officers - DYSP Abdul Sathar, IG Raghavan Nambiar and ADGP Thomas Sebastian.
 Sathar is murdered on his way back home.

 Holiday Home is a tourist resort in the high ranges of Kerala.
 It is frequented by tourists especially newly married couples who come for their honeymoon.
 Sankaranarayanan is the caretaker of the Holiday Home.
 Rahul Krishna comes to Holiday Home with his lover Meera Nambiar.
 The next day Meera Nambiar is found murdered, with SP Siddharth Mahadev being designated as the investigation officer.
 Everyone who is involved with the crime gives a different story to Siddharth.

 The story later shifts back to the period when Indira Gandhi declared the state of emergency In India.
 The press was censored.
 The people who opposed the emergency were taken into preventive custody.
 Many police atrocities took place during that time.
 Sankaranarayanan was a local press baron.
 He and Anthony reported through the newspapers, the atrocities/rape faced by the female plantation workers due to the local police.
 Seeking revenge, Raghavan Nambiar, Abdul Sathar and Thomas Sebastian brutally torture Sankaranarayanan and rapes and kills Sankaranarayanan's wife and daughter and falsely implicate him in their murders.
 Sankaranarayanan reveals to Rahul that he is his son and they must take revenge against Nambiar, Sathar and Thomas Sebastian.
 Later Sathar retired from the police force as a DYSP, Nambiar retired as an IGP and Thomas Sebastin retired as an ADGP.
 Meera (Nambiar's daughter) is held captive by Sankaranarayanan.
 Rahul is against killing Meera since it was her father who had raped/murdered his sister and Meera must not be punished.
 Meera escapes the clutches of Sankaranarayanan with the help of Rahul.
 However while escaping Meera slips and hits a stone leading to her death.

 Sankaranarayanan and Rahul murder Nambiar and Sathar but later Siddarth successfully arrests Shankaranarayanan when he attempted to attack Siddarth.
 When questioned, Shankaranarayanan revealed that his son Rahul would murder retired Thomas Sebastian.
 ADGP Vincent Cherian asks Siddarth to arrest Rahul also and to protect Thomas Sebastian at any cost since Thomas was a close relative of Cherian.
 The next day when Siddarth and Aravind visited Thomas Sebastian at his home a gang led by Rahul made an attempt to attack him, but their attempt was foiled due to the timely intervention of Siddarth and Aravind.
 The entire gang was arrested by the police officers.
 However Janaki murders Thomas Sebastian.
-It is later known that Janaki is the wife of Sankaranarayanan and that she had survived the rape and attack and she had been alive all this time as a Palmist.
+It is later known that Janaki is married to Sankaranarayanan and that she had survived the rape and attack and she had been alive all this time as a Palmist.